jnozzi/cocoadev.com/markdown/OptionKeyInWindow.md

 | 00010001001

 Where the 1's match you get 1, otherwise you get zero.
-General/NSAlternateKeyMask looks like this:
+NSAlternateKeyMask looks like this:

 ...000000100000...